 Coral Gardens Reef

-The Coral Gardens Reef is located in the western part of Grace Bay.
+is located in the western part of Grace Bay.
 It is open to the public and easy to access due to its closeness to the shoreline area of Turks and Caicos.

 It is safe to snorkel or dive around here because there are buoys and peaks surrounding the area and the circular path, preventing anyone from going inside (likely to keep people from causing damages).
 It is filled with fish and even huge barracudas and some colorful corals can be seen.
 It’s free, convenient, and definitely worth a visit.

-The Bight Reef is composed of a single reef in front of the beach of the Coral Gardens.
+is composed of a single reef in front of the beach of the Coral Gardens.
 It is easily accessible from the beach area.
 The coral does not have the colors you might expect and there are a few fish here but nothing too exceptional.
 The place is quite busy for the locals who offer services for snorkeling and other tours.

 The site is fairly small but still probably the most popular reef in Providenciales.
 The entire reef is surrounded by a fence with vacationers swimming around it.
 Compared with other reefs it does not have much, but you can easily find the ramp or cape.
 Plus it is the only place with lots of people on the beach.